roma-glushko/magento2-training-camp/taskbook/ecommerce.md

 ### ECM-TX-15.
 Case

 GoodWood company growths trees in Illinoise and sells them to FurnitureOfFuture company in Miami.
 FurnitureOfFuture sells furniture to local ratailers.
 How is obligated to pay taxes in this case?

+### ECM-TX-16.
+Question

+What's VAT?
+How does it calculate generally?
+Please provide a simple example.

+### ECM-TX-17.
+Question

+- Please describe how VAT is implmeneted in EU.
+- When VAT should be registered?
+Sales Revenue Threshold Rule.
+Distance Selling Rule.
+Inventory Storage Rule.
+- What's tax rate types available?
+- How good prices should be displayed?

+### ECM-TX-18.
+Question

+What's difference between zero-rated tax and tax exemptions in EU?

+### ECM-TX-19.
+Question

+Difference between B2B and B2C VAT regulations in EU.
+What's Reverse Charge 0%?

+### ECM-TX-20.
+Question

+How do digital services taxes in EU?

+### ECM-TX-21.
+Question

+Does shipping price taxable in EU?

+### ECM-TX-22.
+Question

+What's possible ways to file taxes?
+What's Mini One-Stop Shop (MOSS)?